 Are You Required to Take the Breath Test?

-You are not actually legally required to take a drunk driving test if you are pulled over by a police officer.
+You are not actually required to take a drunk driving breath or blood test if you are pulled over by a police officer.
 However, law enforcement and the Motor Vehicle Administration can impose severe penalties for drivers who refuse to take the test, including confiscation of your driver’s license for up to a year.

 The Legal Blood Alcohol Content Limit in Maryland